-Buddleja saligna is a very hardy, evergreen, fast growing, drought resistant small tree or larger shrub for a small indigenous garden in Gauteng - especially if you are aiming for creating a living landscape with a high biodiversity.
+Buddleja saligna is a very hardy, evergreen, fast growing, drought resistant small tree or larger shrub for a small indigenous gardens in Gauteng - especially if you are aiming at creating a living landscape with a high biodiversity.
 It grows up to 800 mm per year.

-In larger gardens it is quick screen plant, hedge or windbreak.
-It is useful as a pioneer tree for a new forest garden.
-It also makes a very good clipped hedge.
-It is evergreen, frost hardy and drought resistant and the masses of sweetly-honey-scented white flowers make a lovely spring and summer show.
+In the larger garden Buddleja saligna can be used as a screen plant, hedge or windbreak.
+It responds well to clipping and is useful as a pioneer tree for a new forest garden.
 It will grow in most soils but added compost will improve performance.
 It may need cutting back after flowering to keep tidy.
 The false olive does not have an aggressive root system.

 This tree has also been reported to behave medicinal properties - for instance, the leaves can be used to treat coughs and colds and the roots are used as a purgative.